How to Apply Matte Foundation if You Have Dry SkinMarch 14, 2023

 If you’re after the soft matte look, skin prep is key.
 After you’ve let your usual moisturizer and sunscreen soak in, makeup artist Joseph Carillo recommends applying a hydrating primer.
 “The Maybelline New York Master Prime Hydrate + Smooth Primer leaves the skin not only moisturized, but provides a smooth base for applying makeup overtop,” he says.

-“A very important element of applying matte foundation is to use a damp Beautyblender, ” Carillo says.
+“A very important element of applying matte foundation is to use a damp Beautyblender, ” says Carillo.
 “The moisture mixed with the foundation really makes it look like skin.”
-For a matte foundation that blends seamlessly, looks like skin and is available at the drugstore, try the Maybelline New York Fit Me Matte + Poreless Foundation.
+For a matte foundation that will make blending even easier, try the matte and transfer-proof YSL Beauty All Hours Foundation.